owenthereal/gh/README.md

         checkout          Switch the active branch to another branch

     Remote Commands:
-        remote            View and manage a set of remote repositories
+        clone             Clone a remote repository into a new directory remote            View and manage a set of remote repositories

     GitHub Commands: